martignoni/blog.martignoni.net/content/posts/so-long-fri-tic-and-thanks-for-all-the-fish.md

 ---
-title: So Long fri-tic, and Thanks for All the Fish
+title: "So Long fri-tic, and Thanks for All the Fish"
 author: Nicolas Martignoni
 type: post
 date: 2017-07-31T16:19:34+00:00